platformsh/platformsh-docs/docs/src/development/troubleshoot.md

 strace -T {{< variable "YOUR_HOOK_COMMAND" >}} # Print a system call report
 ```

-### Stuck or slow build or deployment

-If you see a build or deployment running longer than expected, it may be one of the following cases:

-- The build is blocked by a process in your `build` hook.
-- The deployment is blocked by a long-running process in your `deploy` hook.
-- The deployment is blocked by a long-running cron job in the environment.
-- The deployment is blocked by a long-running cron job in the parent environment.

-To determine if your environment is being stuck in the build or the deployment, check your [activity log](../increase-observability/logs/access-logs.md#activity-logs).

-If the activity has the result `success`, the build has completed successfully and the system is trying to deploy.
-If the result is still `running`, the build is stuck.

-When a *deployment* is blocked, you can try the following:

-1. Connect to your environment using [SSH](./ssh/_index.md).
-2. Find any long-running cron jobs or deploy hooks on the environment by running `ps -afx`.
-3. Kill any long-running processes with `kill {{< variable "PID" >}}` where `{{< variable "PID" >}}` is the process ID shown by `ps -afx`.

-These steps also work on the parent environment when a `sync` or `activate` process is stuck.

-In most regions, stuck builds [time out after one hour](../create-apps/hooks/hooks-comparison.md#timeout).
-To have the build killed in [legacy regions](./regions.md#legacy-regions), create a [support ticket](https://console.platform.sh/-/users/~/tickets/open).

 ## Cron jobs

 Containers can't be shutdown while long-running [cron jobs and scheduled tasks](../create-apps/app-reference.md#crons) are active.